-There is a clear relationship between vegetation vigour (Figure 3) and corresponding land surface temperatures (Figure 4) as shown in maps for the transition period (Apr-May) and the dry season (Jun-Aug).
+There is a clear relationship between vegetation vigour (Figure 3) and corresponding land surface temperatures (Figure 4) for the transition period (Apr-May) and the dry season (Jun-Aug).
 In rural areas, land surface temperatures are relatively cooler in the transition period when grasses are greener and most deciduous trees and shrubs still have their leaves.
 In the dry season, grasses are 'curing', more bare ground is exposed, and deciduous vegetation has lost its leaves.
-By contrast, coastal vegetation remains green and relatively cool across the seasons (Figure 4).
+By contrast, coastal vegetation remains green and relatively cooler across the seasons (Figure 4).